Classic Irish-American Dish

 Ingredients

-- 3 pounds corned beef brisket with seasoning packet, rinse and pat dry
+- 3 pounds corned beef brisket in brining solution (classic or flat cut) with seasoning packet

-- 2 cups of vegetable or chicken stock
+- 2 cups low-sodium vegetable or chicken stock

-- 2 pounds new red potatoes, scrubbed and quartered; cut smaller if potatoes are large
+- 2 pounds new red potatoes scrubbed and cut into 1-inch pieces

-- 3 – 4 celery stalks trimmed and cut into 2-inch pieces
+- 4 celery stalks, rinsed and cut into 2-inch pieces

-- 8 carrots, peeled and cut into 1” pieces
+- 8 carrots, peeled and cut into 1-inch pieces

 - 1/4 teaspoon salt